fullcalendar/fullcalendar-workspace/premium/packages/resource/README.md

 ## Usage

-This package is especially useful for obtaining the `Resource` TypeScript type:
+This package is especially useful for obtaining the `ResourceInput` TypeScript type:

 ```ts
 import { Calendar } from '@fullcalendar/core'